brick-city/utils/README.md

 <a id="lucidepick"></a>
 ### `lucidePick({categoryCallback, iconListCallback, initialCategory, initialFilter})`

 lucidePick is a utility for filtering and selecting Lucide icons by category, name, or tags.
 It uses a category-based approach for metadata loading to improve performance and reduce memory usage.
+Upon creation of a new picker, the callbacks for categoryCallback and iconListCallback will be called after the initial filter and category are set.

 ```javascript
 import { lucidePick } from '@brick-city/utils';